COVID-19 (Coronavirus) Communications

 I heard that I need to be tested for COVID, is this true?

 Yes.
-All visitors now need to produce proof of valid, negative COVID-19 test results that is less than 7 days old at the time of visit.
+All visitors now need to produce proof of valid, negative COVID-19 test results.
+Negative results must be provided 7 days from the time test was collected.

 Where can I get tested?